 - buyer (name, and phone/fax numbers).

-- Within 15 working days after contract award, the contracting officer must advise the Aboriginal Procurement and Business Promotion Directorate of the name of the contractor, the contract number, and the total estimated value of the contract.
+- Within 15 working days after contract award, the contracting officer must advise the Business Development Directorate of the name of the contractor, the contract number, and the total estimated value of the contract.

-- Procurements set aside under PSAB may be competitive or non-competitive according to current established government sourcing policies (see details on competitive and non-competitive at 3.10 Competitive Contracting Process and 3.15 Non-competitive Contracting Process.)
-Aboriginal businesses may be invited to submit a bid/offer/arrangement in accordance with Public Works and Government Services Canada (PWGSC) policies and procedures.
+- Procurements set aside under PSIB may be competitive or non-competitive according to current established government sourcing policies (see details on competitive and non-competitive at 3.10 Competitive Contracting Process and 3.15 Non-competitive Contracting Process.)
+Indigenous businesses may be invited to submit a bid/offer/arrangement in accordance with Public Works and Government Services Canada (PWGSC) policies and procedures.

-- When issuing a solicitation for a standing offer or a supply arrangement especially for a commodity falling under the mandatory commodities, the contracting officer should always, when feasible, solicit for a PSAB set-aside stream to allow client departments the possibility of contracting with Aboriginal firms if they wish to do a set-aside procurement under PSAB.
+- When issuing a solicitation for a standing offer or a supply arrangement especially for a commodity falling under the mandatory commodities, the contracting officer should always, when feasible, solicit for a PSIB set-aside stream to allow client departments the possibility of contracting with Indigenous firms if they wish to do a set-aside procurement under PSIB.

-- When creating a standing offer or supply arrangement which will include both a source list for Aboriginal set-asides as well as a general source list, the solicitation should clearly indicate that Aboriginal suppliers who qualify for the Aboriginal source list, standing offer or supply arrangement will be automatically placed on the general source list, standing offer or supply arrangement if the procurement requirements are identical.
-Therefore, in the case of identical requirements, it is not necessary for Aboriginal suppliers to submit two separate bids/offers/arrangements.
+- When creating a standing offer or supply arrangement which will include both a source list for Indigenous set-asides as well as a general source list, the solicitation should clearly indicate that Indigenous suppliers who qualify for the Indigenous source list, standing offer or supply arrangement will be automatically placed on the general source list, standing offer or supply arrangement if the procurement requirements are identical.
+Therefore, in the case of identical requirements, it is not necessary for Indigenous suppliers to submit two separate bids/offers/arrangements.

-- Contracting officers may also access other sources, such as Industry Canada’s Aboriginal Business Directory for more information on Aboriginal suppliers and to identify potential Aboriginal businesses which may be invited to submit a bid/offer/arrangement.
-Contracting officers may also contact Aboriginal Procurement and Business Promotion Directorate, AANDC, directly by telephone at 1-800-400-7677, or by e-mail at: email@example.com.
+- Contracting officers may also access other sources, such as Indigenous Services Canada’s Indigenous Business Directory for more information on Indigenous suppliers and to identify potential Indigenous businesses which may be invited to submit a bid/offer/arrangement.
+Contracting officers may also contact the Business Development Directorate, ISC, directly by telephone at 1-800-400-7677, or by email at: email@example.com.

 - When bids/offers/arrangements are solicited via the Government Electronic Tendering Service, notices (Notice of Proposed Procurement [NPP] or Advanced Contract Award Notice [ACAN]) must contain one of the following statement, prominently positioned, i.e., one of the first statements in the notice:

-"This procurement has been set aside under the federal government's Procurement Strategy for Aboriginal Business (PSAB).
-In order to be considered, a supplier must certify that it qualifies as an Aboriginal business as defined under PSAB and that it will comply with all requirements of PSAB."
+"This procurement has been set aside under the federal government's Procurement Strategy for Indigenous Business (PSIB).
+In order to be considered, a supplier must certify that it qualifies as an Indigenous business as defined under PSIB and that it will comply with all requirements of PSIB."
 (NPP);

-"This procurement has been set-aside under the federal government's Procurement Strategy for Aboriginal Business (PSAB).
-Only Aboriginal businesses as defined under PSAB are eligible to challenge the proposed procurement strategy to award the contract to the named Aboriginal business."
+"This procurement has been set-aside under the federal government's Procurement Strategy for Indigenous Business (PSIB).
+Only Indigenous businesses as defined under PSIB are eligible to challenge the proposed procurement strategy to award the contract to the named Indigenous business."
 (ACAN)

-- Contracting officers must ensure that for notices on GETS, the appropriate "Agreement Type" is selected for PSAB set-asides.
-For example, ABE users must indicate "Set-Aside Program for Aboriginal Business (SPAB)" in the "Trade Agreement" box of the Notice of Proposed Procurement.
+- Contracting officers must ensure that for notices on GETS, the appropriate "Agreement Type" is selected for PSIB set-asides.
+For example, ABE users must indicate "Set-Aside Program for Indigenous Business (SPIB)" in the "Trade Agreement" box of the Notice of Proposed Procurement.

-- For each procurement under the PSAB, suppliers will be required to provide, with their bid/offer/arrangement, a certification stating that they meet the definition of an Aboriginal business, according to the definition provided, on the date that the bid/offer/arrangement was submitted, and an undertaking that the business will continue to meet this definition throughout the life of the contract.
+- For each procurement under the PSIB, suppliers will be required to provide, with their bid/offer/arrangement, a certification stating that they meet the definition of an Indigenous business, according to the definition provided, on the date that the bid/offer/arrangement was submitted, and an undertaking that the business will continue to meet this definition throughout the life of the contract.

-- For a procurement subject to a PSAB set-aside, the contracting officer must insert in the solicitation, the Standard Acquisition Clauses and Conditions (SACC) Manual clauses A3000T, M9030T or S3035T, and A3001T, M3030T or S3036T, as appropriate.
-These clauses reference Annex 9.4: Requirements for the Set-aside Program for Aboriginal Business, which sets out the definitions of an "Aboriginal business" and an "Aboriginal person".
+- For a procurement subject to a PSIB set-aside, the contracting officer must insert in the solicitation, the Standard Acquisition Clauses and Conditions (SACC) Manual clauses A3000T, M9030T or S3035T, and A3001T, M3030T or S3036T, as appropriate.
+These clauses reference Annex 9.4: Requirements for the Set-aside Program for Indigenous Business, which sets out the definitions of an "Indigenous business" and an "Indigenous person".

 - SACC Manual clauses A3000T, M9030T and S3035T contain a certification that suppliers must complete and submit with their bid/offer/arrangement.
 Failure by suppliers to submit this completed certification form with their bids/offers/arrangements will render the bid/offer/arrangement non-responsive.

 - It is not the responsibility of the contracting officer to verify the supplier's certifications.
-In instances where the contracting officer questions the validity of a certification, the particulars must be referred to Aboriginal Procurement and Business Promotion Directorate, AANDC, for audit by Audit Services Canada (ASC).
+In instances where the contracting officer questions the validity of a certification, the particulars must be referred to the Business Development Directorate, Indigenous Services Canada (ISC), for audit by third party auditors.
 (See 9.40.50(e).)

-- Any resulting contract awarded on the basis of the supplier being Aboriginal must include SACC Manual clause A3000C.
+- Any resulting contract awarded on the basis of the supplier being Indigenous must include SACC Manual clause A3000C.

-- A bidder/offeror/supplier is required to certify in its bid/offer/arrangement that it is an Aboriginal business, as defined under PSAB (see Annex 9.4: Requirements for the Set-aside Program for Aboriginal Business.)
-The certification includes an undertaking that the business will continue to meet the criteria, which define it as Aboriginal throughout the performance of the contract.
-A bidder/offeror/supplier's certification that it is Aboriginal is subject to audit, both before and after contract award.
+- A bidder/offeror/supplier is required to certify in its bid/offer/arrangement that it is an Indigenous business, as defined under PSIB (see Annex 9.4: Requirements for the Set-aside Program for Indigenous Business.)
+The certification includes an undertaking that the business will continue to meet the criteria, which define it as Indigenous throughout the performance of the contract.
+A bidder/offeror/supplier's certification that it is Indigenous is subject to audit, both before and after contract award.

-- pre-award audit is mandatory for requirements valued at $2M or more.
-To ensure that the mandatory requirement for pre-auditing is met, it is essential that the contracting officer properly notify AANDC of such requirements, as per 9.40.30(b) above, and that the two best-assessed bids/offers/arrangements be submitted to AANDC as per 9.40.50(f).
-The contracting officer must not award contracts of $2M or more until AANDC has confirmed eligibility of the proposed contractor.
+- Pre-award audit is mandatory for requirements valued at $2M or more.
+To ensure that the mandatory requirement for pre-auditing is met, it is essential that the contracting officer properly notify Indigenous Services Canada (ISC) of such requirements, as per 9.40.30(b) above, and that the two best-assessed bids/offers/arrangements be submitted to ISC as per 9.40.50(f).
+The contracting officer must not award contracts of $2M or more until ISC has confirmed eligibility of the proposed contractor.

-- After contract award, the contractor's certification is subject to audit to confirm its status as an Aboriginal business as well as to confirm that required Aboriginal content is met during the life of the contract.
-(For more information on Aboriginal content, please refer to AANDC’s interpretation bulletin.)
-Audits following contract award will normally be performed on a random basis, however where contracting officers believe it to be necessary, audit of the contractor's continued status as an Aboriginal business may be requested of AANDC.
+- After contract award, the contractor's certification is subject to audit to confirm its status as an Indigenous business as well as to confirm that required Indigenous content is met during the life of the contract.
+(For more information, please contact ISC by sending an email to: firstname.lastname@example.org.)
+Audits following contract award will normally be performed on a random basis, however where contracting officers believe it to be necessary, audit of the contractor's continued status as an Indigenous business may be requested of ISC.

-- If the Aboriginal business certificate is declared invalid, or if the contractor has not completed its undertaking to continue to qualify as an Aboriginal business, it may be necessary to implement civil or contractual remedies.
-Contracting officers should consult with Legal Services and Aboriginal Procurement and Business Promotion Directorate, AANDC, in determining the appropriate action to be taken.
+- If the Indigenous business certificate is declared invalid, or if the contractor has not completed its undertaking to continue to qualify as an Indigenous business, it may be necessary to implement civil or contractual remedies.
+Contracting officers should consult with Legal Services and Indigenous Business Directorate, ISC, in determining the appropriate action to be taken.

 Bid challenges should be dealt with according to established internal supplier complaint response procedures for procurements not subject to trade agreements.

-Contracting officers must ensure that reporting on contracts set aside under the Procurement Strategy for Aboriginal Business (PSAB) is done accurately, in accordance with 7.30.20 Procurement Strategy of Aboriginal Business Reporting.
+Contracting officers must ensure that reporting on contracts set aside under the Procurement Strategy for Indigenous Business (PSIB) is done accurately, in accordance with 7.30.20 Procurement Strategy for Indigenous Business Reporting.